Advice For Private Tutors Providing Private Tuition -

 This guide to becoming a private tutor, was written and published in 2005 when www.hometutorsdirectory.co.uk

 went live.
 It is one of the original guides to be be published on a tutors directory.
 It is based on our combined tutoring experience of over thirty years.

-We are sure that this straight to the point, no nonsense guide will help your tutoring service.These methods have been tried and tested and rest
+We are sure that this straight to the point, no nonsense guide will help you.These methods have been tried and tested and rest

 assured they work.
 We hope that they also work for you.